• Skip to primary navigation

 I prefer buying raw peanuts and roasting them myself for the best flavour.
 Simply put them in a 350°F (175°C) oven for 15-18 minutes until they're golden, stirring them half way through for even roasting.
 Keep leftover roasted peanuts in the fridge or freezer to keep them fresher longer.

 See video for the Thai way of cutting lime.
-If you have a big juicy lime, 2 Tbsp of juice is about ⅔ of the lime (so if you cut the lime the way I did in the video, you'll only need to juice piece #1 and #2).
+If you have a big juicy lime, 2 tablespoon of juice is about ⅔ of the lime (so if you cut the lime the way I did in the video, you'll only need to juice piece #1 and #2).
 If your lime is small or doesn't have much juice, use the whole lime.
 You can always measure out the lime juice before adding to be sure.

 Ingredients and Kitchen Tools I Use